-Although the novel is not remembered today for its literary excellence, it is characteristic of it time.
-Reflecting a popular 18th century literary device, the novel was epistolary, that is, its story is told via letters between characters.
+Although the novel is not remembered today for its literary excellence, it is characteristic of its time.
+Reflecting a popular 18th-century literary device, the novel was epistolary, that is, its story is told via letters between characters.
 The novel involves an illicit love triangle and is written as a cautionary tale.
 Some speculate that Brown published his novel anonymously because the details of his plot were based on actual events in the lives of his Boston neighbors.

 Although there are certainly examples of long fiction that might be called novels before the 1700s, it was the 18th century that launched the popularity of this “new form” of extended narrative, best exemplified by the works of English writers Daniel Defoe, Samuel Richardson, and Henry Fielding.

 How can you captivate a reader by writing a 21-word opening sentence of a short story or novel?
 To celebrate America’s first novel on 1/21, your task is to craft a novel first line for a story that is exactly 21 words.
 Think about a narrative hook that will grab your reader.